Online Decision Making for Trading Wind Energy: Illustrative examples

-Figure~\ref{fig:toy_gradient_evol} shows a sample of $\partial NV_{t}$ and $ \nabla NV_{t,20}$ that correspond to the subgradient and gradient of the smooth objective function with $\alpha = 20$, respectively.
-Note that only $NV_{t}$ and $NV_{t, 20}$ are represented for the sake of clarity.
-It can be observed that most of the spikes in the case of $NV_{t, 20}$ are comparatively lower due to the aforementioned smoothing effect in the neighborhood of $E_t - \mathbf{x}^\top_t \mathbf{q} = 0$.
-This observation is aligned with the decreasing value of the standard deviation of the (sub-)gradients $\sigma$ collated in Table~\ref{table:toy_smooth_q_evol} as $\alpha$ increases.
+Figure~\ref{fig:toy_gradient_evol} shows a sample of $\partial NV_{t}$ and $ \nabla NV_{t,20}$ that corresponds to the subgradient and gradient of the smooth objective function with $\alpha = 20$.
+Only $NV_{t}$ and $NV_{t, 20}$ are represented, for the sake of clarity.
+Most of the spikes in the case of $NV_{t, 20}$ are comparatively lower due to the aforementioned smoothing effect in the neighborhood of $E_t - \mathbf{x}^\top_t \mathbf{q} = 0$.
+This is aligned with the decreasing value of the standard deviation of the (sub-)gradients $\sigma$ collated in Table~\ref{table:toy_smooth_q_evol} as $\alpha$ increases.

 On the contrary, the mean absolute value of the (sub-)gradients, denoted as $\abs{\overline{g}}$, follows the opposite evolution.
 To understand the rationale behind this evolution, we provide Figure~\ref{fig:toy_nv_obj_func} showing three instances of the original and smooth losses.
-In all cases, we corroborate that ${NV}_{t, \alpha}$ upper bounds ${NV}_{t}$ by a finite amount as proved in Proposition~\ref{prop:nv_approximation} in Appendix~\ref{sec:appendixA}.
-However, plot~\ref{fig:toy_nv_obj_func}a evidences that the minimum of ${NV}_{t, \alpha}$ is biased.
-This is true whenever $\psi^{+}_t \neq \psi^{-}_t$, a common situation in markets with a dual-price settlement for imbalances.
+In all cases, we see that ${NV}_{t, \alpha}$ is an upper bound for ${NV}_{t}$ by a finite amount as expressed in Proposition~\ref{prop:nv_approximation} (with a proof available in Appendix~\ref{sec:appendixA}).
+However, Figure~\ref{fig:toy_nv_obj_func}(a) shows that the minimum of ${NV}_{t, \alpha}$ is not aligned with the minimum of the original pinball loss function.
+This is true whenever $\psi^{+}_t \neq \psi^{-}_t$ (i.e., asymmetric penalties in the market), a common situation in markets with a two-price imbalance settlement.
 Furthermore, when one penalty is equal to zero, the minimum is never attained.

-In this line, the gradient computed through eq.~\eqref{eq:nv_gradient} almost always introduces an error strictly greater than zero compared to the true value returned by eq.~\eqref{eq:nv_subgradient}.
+Consequently, the gradient computed through \eqref{eq:nv_gradient} almost always introduces a deviation that is positive, compared to the true value returned by \eqref{eq:nv_subgradient}.
 The value of this error is given by the following expression:

-The imperfect approximation of ${NV}_{t, \alpha}$ distort the magnitude and even the sign of the gradients, causing a long-term drift of $q_t$ that increases with the smoothing parameter $\alpha$ as shown in Figure~\ref{fig:toy_smooth_q_evol}.
+The imperfect approximation of ${NV}_{t, \alpha}$ distorts the magnitude and even the sign of the gradients, causing a long-term drift of $q_t$ that increases with the smoothing parameter $\alpha$ as shown in Figure~\ref{fig:toy_smooth_q_evol}.